Highlights

 Audience Score

-Can’t wait to check out 'Sherlock Holmes in Washington' on any device?
-We’ve rounded up streaming and cable services with rental, purchase, and subscription options, so you can choose your preferred way to watch.
-Right now in the US, 'Sherlock Holmes in Washington' is available to rent, buy, or stream with a subscription on Apple TV Store, Prime Video, The Roku Channel, Plex, Plex Channel.
+Can’t wait to check out 'Sherlock Holmes in Washington' on your favorite screen?
+Here are platforms and services with rental, purchase, and subscription options, all in one place.
+In the US, you can currently rent, buy, or stream 'Sherlock Holmes in Washington' via subscription on Apple TV Store, Prime Video, The Roku Channel, Plex, Plex Channel.

-Here are a few quick details to keep in mind about the Universal Pictures thriller flick.
-Sherlock Holmes in Washington starring Basil Rathbone, Nigel Bruce, Marjorie Lord, Henry Daniell has a NR rating, a runtime of about 1 hr 11 min.
+Here are a few quick details to keep in mind about the Universal Pictures horror flick.
+Sherlock Holmes in Washington starring Basil Rathbone, Nigel Bruce, Marjorie Lord, Henry Daniell has a Not Rated rating, a runtime of about 1 hr 11 min.
 The release date of the movie is April 30th, 1943.
-The movie received a user score of 67/100 on TMDb, which is informed by reviews from 68 verified users.
+The movie received a user score of 68/100 on TMDb, which is informed by reviews from 78 active users.

-Let’s set the scene for you...
+Want the short version of the plot?
 Here's the plot: "In World War II, a British secret agent carrying a vitally important document is kidnapped en route to Washington.
 The British government calls on Sherlock Holmes to recover it."

 'Sherlock Holmes in Washington' Release Dates